GerdZanker/QCoo-Code/README.md

 15. Query charging status

+### More commands

+Implemented command available in code, but not part of official protocol.
+The LED commands need a refresh to see the changes on the QCOO.

+16. Control LED method - All LEDs of a single face
+17. Control LED method - All LEDs

 ## Protocol data format

 |Start code 1 |start code 2 |length                           | Cmd ID   | action                    | Command        | Data               |